 The health and safety of our patients, families and staff remain our top priorities as we face the challenges brought on by the COVID-19 pandemic.
-Our teams at Dana-Farber/Brigham and Women’s Cancer Center are devoted to providing compassionate care to all of our patients and cancer survivors.
+Our teams at Dana-Farber Brigham Cancer Center are devoted to providing compassionate care to all of our patients and cancer survivors.

 We understand that you may have concerns during this difficult time, but know we are steadfast in our commitment to safely providing lifesaving cancer treatment.
 We’re here to ensure you receive the critical care you need and help you achieve the best possible outcomes.

 “Our care team makes treatment decisions with each patient in mind, and now more than ever, the team is making decisions very thoughtfully and carefully in the COVID context.
 As always, we offer team-oriented, collaborative, cutting-edge, specialized cancer care centered on you.”
 Daphne Haas-Kogan, MD, Chair, Department of Radiation Oncology

 Visit our COVID-19 FAQ For Cancer Patients for details into the safety measures we’re taking to provide safe, high-quality care for you and your loved one at this time.

 Dr. Daphne Haas-Kogan, chair of the Department of Radiation Oncology at Dana-Farber Brigham Cancer Center, shares the many safety measures implemented to ensure hundreds of cancer patients continue to receive cutting-edge, patient-centered cancer care during COVID-19.

 An Expression of Gratitude for Compassionate Cancer Care During COVID-19

 Matt, whose partner Lina is undergoing treatment for a brain tumor, expresses sincere gratitude to the Radiation Oncology team at Dana-Farber Brigham Cancer Center.
 His moving message of appreciation and hope are featured in this video.